 - Click Apply.

-- You can also disable the previous period from showing on a report.
-Click the toggle next to the Previous Period on the Date Picker.
+- You can also enable or disable the previous period comparison on a report.
+Click the toggle next to the Previous Period on the Date Picker to toggle this setting on or off.

 - Cumulative: Displayed as a line, pie, or area chart on the graph, along with a forecast for line and area charts, if available.
 Also available as ungrouped bar charts.